matedealer/hackingToolCollection/README.md

 # hackingToolCollection
-This repository should be a collection of utilities and tools usefull for hacking and stuff.
+This repository should be a collection of utilities and tools usefull for hacking and other stuff.